 Manuscript Guidelines: A two-page (maximum) outline of the entire novel and the first 50 pages of the novel-in-progress are to be submitted.
 The outline maybe a chapter outline or brief synopsis of the novel.
 No specific format is required for the outline.

 The manuscript must be typed and double-spaced; outline may be single-spaced.
-Entrants submitting via snail mail should include their name, address, telephone number and e-mail address (if available) on the title page, but nowhere else on the manuscript.
-For those entrants submitting online, name, address, telephone number and e-mail address should NOT appear anywhere on the manuscript.
+Entrants should include their name, address, telephone number and e-mail address (if available) on the cover page, but nowhere else on the manuscript.
 Pages should be numbered.

 For a copy of the press release on the winners, please submit a SASE (to the address listed in the next paragraph) marked "Winners 2015 Contest."
 The press release will be available in late Fall 2015.